 All stairwells are staircases, but not all staircases are stairwells.

 All staircases are stairways, but not all stairways are staircases.

 This Venn Diagram shows the relationships:

 Stair-Street – A stairway that connects two streets, either up a hill, or up across and then down, to go over a hill or other barrier, like a freeway, or rail line.
 Stair-streets can be either perpendicular between two parallel streets, or as the continuation of a street to a perpendicular street (think T), or as a stairway continuation of two discontinuous sections of a street.

 Additionally, another kind of stair-street, called a Side-Stair (in analogy to side-walk) occurs when the sidewalk of a street – typically on a steep-hill – contains partial stair steps or sidewalk’s entire width is a series of stair-steps.
 Stair-streets are pedestrian connections where cars cannot travel, or allow pedestrians to climb steep streets on stair-steps.
-We mark stair-streets with circular markers on the Google maps, with color indicating the number of steps.
+We mark stair-streets (and side-stairs) with circular markers on the Google maps, with color indicating the number of steps.

 Non-Stair-Street Stairways – A stairway that does not connect two streets, either because it is a dead-end stairway, of connects a street and a walkway, or connects two walkways.
 Such stairways are often at the beach, or in parks, or even shopping malls.
 They are still useful stairways for stair-walking, but are not stair-streets.
 I usually refer to these as “stairways” as opposed to “stair-streets”.
 We mark these stairways with star-shaped markers on the Google maps, with the same colors indicating the number of steps as we use for stair-streets.